About

-My research focuses on the way consonant and vowel weakening patterns evolve, on the characteristics of linguistic convergence, on the balance between different kind of information rate (in particular speech rate vs. the rest), and on the universality of information as a characteristic of segments.
+My research focuses on the way consonant and vowel weakening patterns evolve, on the characteristics of linguistic convergence, on the balance between different kinds of information rate (in particular speech rate vs. the rest), and on the universality of information as a characteristic of segments.
+Recently, I found myself obsessing over methodological innovations, and I expect to release many of them in the coming months and years.

 If you cite any of my papers, note that my surname is “Cohen Priva,” not “Priva.”
 I know that it does not follow the American hyphenation pattern, and I might yield in future publications, but it’s “Cohen Priva, Uriel” not “Uriel C. Priva”